Quinny-J/qAPI/README.md

 ## 📜 Logging
 All API requests are logged to api_requests.log, including IP address, country, timestamp, status code, and response details.

+## 📜 Todo
+- Logs need to be in a database
+- API-Keys need to be in a database

 ## Disclaimer
 This project is for educational purposes only.
 Misuse of this software for malicious purposes is strictly prohibited.